GISuser.com

 Step 1.
 Structure

-You should adhere to the basic structure to create a resume for your first job.
+You should adhere to the basic structure to create a resume with an AI resume builder for your first job.
 Remember that your resume’s purpose is to show the employer that you are the best fit for the job.
 Your resume should include the following sections:

 1. Contact Information.
 This section should include your name, phone number, and email address.
 You can also add a link to a professional website, social media sites such as LinkedIn or Twitter, or an online portfolio.